Many self-development experts say that you are the average of the five people you spend the most time with.

 When you start taking actions to improve yourself, the people around you may become alarmed and try to sabotage you.
 Generally, their discouragement will take the form of mocking or making fun, pessimism, criticism, berating, etc. Some might tell you that you’re trying too hard.
 Others might consider self-improvement to be a cult that is full of lies and bullshit.

-Here are some explanations as to why people might discourage you from becoming the person you want to be:
+There are several possible explanations as to why people might discourage you from improving yourself and becoming the person you want to be.

 In a social group, your friends will see you changing as a threat to the power balance of the group.
 They might worry about losing you as a friend, so they will discourage you from taking action.

-Most of the people closest to you, including family, friends, mentors, generally have good intentions.
-Discouragement is simply their way of trying to protect you from getting hurt, being disappointed, etc. Often, they are simply projecting their insecurities onto your situation.
+Most of the people closest to you, including your family, friends, colleagues, and mentors, generally have good intentions.
+Discouragement is simply their way of trying to protect you from getting hurt or being disappointed.
+Often, they are simply projecting their insecurities onto your situation.

 Now that you understand some of the logic behind sabotage, it’s important to learn how to respond to and if necessary, eliminate negative influences in a way that will not cause it to backfire on you!